 - inform the FDPIC about the safeguards and data protection rules in relation to certain cross-border transfers of personal data;

-- register a database with the FDPIC; or
+- register a data file with the FDPIC; or,

 - cooperate with the FDPIC.